Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Always, always, always pay close attention to the temperature rating on the bag you’re considering.
 Having one of the best sleeping bags rated for 0° is great, but if you never camp in environments less than 30° you don’t need it.
 Buy something that’s perfect for the trip and you’ll stay happy on the trail.

 Through bag testing and field research with experienced hikers, both weekend trekkers and thru-hikers, we’ve found that another critical factor to consider is bag volume when compressed.
 Some sleeping bags don’t compress well, and if you’re toting around a relatively small pack (say 45 liters), packing a large sleeping bag might present a challenge – especially if you can’t strap it outside of your pack.
-If you’re hiking for any extended period of time, we suggest making sure that your sleeping bag of choice packs well.
+If you’re hiking for an extended period of time, we suggest making sure that your sleeping bag of choice packs well.

 Don’t forget that sleeping pad!
 Our article on the best sleeping pads can help you pick the perfect sleeping bag companion from the litter.
-Without a pad you risk reducing your bags insulation value, and potentially damaging your bag on rough ground.
+Without a pad, you risk reducing your bags insulation value, and potentially damaging your bag on rough ground.
 If you’re on the hunt for a great tent, check out our article on the best backpacking tents – it should help.
-This article on the best tents of 2019 is a good resource too.
+This article on the best tents of 2020 is a good resource too.

 Looking for something that’s a little less serious and a little more fun?
 Check out our review of the shark sleeping bag, bear sleeping bag, and the tauntaun sleeping bag.
-These make epic children’s sleeping bags, conversation pieces, or some of the best sleeping bags for adults on the trail if you have an ineer geek that needs a fix – just make sure you pay attention to that temperture rating.
+These make epic children’s sleeping bags, conversation pieces, or some of the best sleeping bags for adults on the trail if you have an inner geek that needs a fix – just make sure you pay attention to that warmth rating.